 2. Original personal bank certificate.
 Alternatively, you may provide your spouse’s bank certificate.
 This must include the following information:

 3. Bank statement.
-Alternatively, you may provide your spouse’s bank statement.
+Alternatively, you may provide your personal bank statement or your spouse’s bank statement.
 This must be an original or certified true copy of bank statements or passbooks for the last three months.

 4. Original PSA marriage certificate.